veraison/docs/repo-guide.md

 ####  Verifier Provisioning
 These libraries provide support for the standard information models used to convey data to a Verifier.

 [corim](https://github.com/veraison/corim): manipulation of Concise Reference Integrity Manifest (CoRIM) and Concise Module Identifier (CoMID) tags.
-Also includes cocli CLI tool.
+Also includes cocli CLI tool, that assists users creating CoRIM & CoMID tags.

 [swid](https://github.com/veraison/swid) : SWID and CoSWID manipulation library